Remote sensing proves ideal for watching rapid changes to Russia's remotest forests.

 But while tropical forests are well studied, remote sensing studies of Russia’s boreal forests are rare.
 Because the forests are so expansive, researchers attempting to map entire regions generally use coarse-resolution data that cover thousands of kilometers.
 However, coarse-resolution sensors cannot pick up smaller changes, such as clear-cuts, which present Russia law limits to fewer than 50 hectares (120 acres), approximately 700 meters by 700 meters (2,300 feet by 2,300 feet).
 High-resolution sensors can pick out details that escape the coarse-resolution sensors, but cannot easily cover broad areas because the huge volumes of data are difficult to obtain and work with.

 To find the right data, Stibig worked with fellow JRC researcher, Tomáš Bucha.
-They used NASA Moderate Resolution Imaging Spectroradiometer (MODIS) data, available from the MODAPS Level 1 Atmosphere Archive and Distribution System (MODAPS LAADS), to see if it could provide the missing link between detail and coverage.
+They used NASA Moderate Resolution Imaging Spectroradiometer (MODIS) data, available from NASA's Level 1 Atmosphere Archive and Distribution System (LAADS) Distributed Active Archive Center (DAAC), to see if it could provide the missing link between detail and coverage.
 Bucha said, “The MODIS sensor is great for studying large geographical areas while providing good detail.
 We wanted to find out if this medium spatial resolution satellite imagery could support large-scale forest research.”